helm/charts/stable/newrelic-infrastructure/README.md

 # Config file

 If you wish to provide your own `newrelic.yml` you may do so under `config`.
 There are a few notable exceptions you should be aware of.
 Some options have been omitted because they are handled either by variables, or a secret.
-They are display_name, license_key, log_file and verbose.
+They are `display_name`, `license_key`, `log_file` and `verbose`.